 When you visit the venue of the focus group discussion, you’re likely to be accompanied by your moderator and maybe someone from the venue (receptionist, librarian etc).
 Kindly ask them sit around the table and record the interaction whilst you monitor the recording.

 Finally, most participants are uneasy about being recorded.
 From my personal experience, let them play with the recording equipment beforehand.
 The first focus group I conducted, I was a nervous wreck.
-One of my key informants notice this and got me talking about my new mini-cassette recorder.
+One of my key informants noticed this and got me talking about my new mini-cassette recorder.
 As the rest of the participants walked in, we passed it around, and they all joined in the discussion and that was a great ice breaker.

 Best Audio Recorder for Focus Groups

 The Sony ICD-UX560 is the recorder you’ll want to get if you plan on recording small sized focus group discussions.
 Its greatest selling point is the ability to record high quality sound files in the .wav format and that you can visually monitor the microphones input on the screen.
-Great for doing that test recording I earlier talked about.
+Great for doing that test recording I talked about.

 That’s it for this post.
 I hope you’ve found it useful.
 If you have any questions, post them in the comment section below.
 I do read all of your comments and endeavor to answer all of your questions.
 All the best in your research.